ChrisWorledge/Marie_Curie_Interview_Scenarios/README.md

 # mariecurie-interview-scenarios

-Usage: This repository and scenario is designed as a way to assess team and skill fit for a backend C# developer within the Marie Curie digital development team.
+Usage: This repository and scenario is designed as a way to assess team and skill fit for a C# web developer within the Marie Curie digital development team.

 ## Task
 We would like you to demonstrate your development skills by delivering a single page web site based on a set of requirements that match the way we deliver solutions within our team.